univalence/zio-notion/docs/database/retrieve-db.md

 # Retrieve a database

+Retrieve a database is useful if you want to retrieve all the properties (the metadata) of a database.

-To retrieve a page you can call the following function providing the id of the database:
+To retrieve a retrieve you can call the following function providing the id of the database:

 ```scala
 for {